wavemotion-dave/A7800DS/readme.txt

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V2.7 : 02-Apr-2021 by wavemotion-dave
+  * New support for the latest homebrews: Galaxian final
+  * Added ability to swap screens using L+R+A

 V2.6 : 02-Apr-2021 by wavemotion-dave
   * Faster directory/file listing.
   * Support for the latest homebrews: Galaxian and Popeye